Fueling our next chapter: TA Associates invests in FinQuery.

 How to account for tenant improvement allowances under ASC 842

-Under ASC 842, TIAs are still classified as incentives, but are no longer reported as a lease incentive obligation liability to be amortized over the life of the lease.
+Under ASC 842, TIAs are classified as incentives, but are not reported as a lease incentive obligation liability to be amortized over the life of the lease.
 Instead, they are reflected in the initial measurement of the right-of-use asset and sometimes the lease liability at the inception of the lease, depending on when the allowance is received.

 ASC 842 describes lease incentives as “paid” or “payable” depending on the timing of their receipt.
 This article uses the same terminology and describes how to account for both types.